marvinbernhardt/dos-calc/README.md

 In any case you need to provide a parameter file in JSON format (e.g. `params.json`) and a trajectory in trr format (e.g. `traj.trr`).
 The output will be written to the JSON file `dos.json` or whatever filename specified with `-o`.

-## Parameter JSON
+## Input

-A short example:
+A example params.json of a mixture of three-point model water with united atom methanol.
 ```
 {
     "nsamples": 5,